2015-16 State of the Rockies Project

 Rockies Project Spine of the Rockies Expedition

 Developing off of two successful field expeditions throughout the Colorado River Basin in 2011 and 2012, we assembled a new expedition team for the summer of 2013 to investigate the Project's focus of Large Landscape Conservation.
-By travelling to a number of key large landscape conservation areas and leveraging the region’s strong ties to outdoor recreation, we hope to further awareness of these conservation efforts through traditional and emerging media.
-Areas of focus for this summer’s field expedition work included: Thompson Divide in Colorado, the Sangre de Cristo Conservation Area in Colorado, the Greater Yellowstone region in Wyoming and Montana, the Crown of the Continent in Montana and Alberta, and the Gila Wilderness in New Mexico.
+By travelling to a number of key large landscape conservation areas and leveraging the region’s strong ties to outdoor recreation, we furthered awareness of these conservation efforts through traditional and emerging media.
+Areas of focus for this field expedition work included: Thompson Divide in Colorado, the Sangre de Cristo Conservation Area in Colorado, the Greater Yellowstone region in Wyoming and Montana, the Crown of the Continent in Montana and Alberta, and the Gila Wilderness in New Mexico.
 Our expedition team split their efforts between capturing the natural beauty of these areas through extended time in the backcountry and interviewing key stakeholders involved in conservation work to highlight the human element of the region’s conservation work.
 Through blogs, photography, and the production of a video series, we seek to engage a greater audience in the discussion of Large Landscape Conservation even as we contribute to “citizen science” data for regions explored.
-The expedition will utilize the online database iNaturalist to catalog wildlife observations in order to further the breadth and scope of scientific data in these areas of key conservation importance.
+The expedition utilized the online database iNaturalist to catalog wildlife observations in order to further the breadth and scope of scientific data in these areas of key conservation importance.
 To view the Rockies Project’s iNaturalist observations click here.